guettli/programming-guidelines/README.rst

 Nagios Plugin API (0=ok, 1=warn ...)
 ....................................

-Writing Nagios checks is very simple.
+Writing Nagios like checks is very simple.
 The exit status has this meaning:

 * 0: ok
 * 1: warn